lei-hsia/python/奇淫技巧/sorted_sort.md

 | iterable     | Required.
 The sequence to sort, list, dictionary, tuple etc. |
 | key      | Optional.
 A Function to execute to decide the order.
 Default is None    |
 | reverse | Optional.
 A Boolean.
 False will sort ascending, True will sort descending.
 Default is False     |

+key: This argument expects a function to be passed to it, and that function will be used on each value in the list being sorted to determine the resulting order.
+如果只是需要按照某个iterable的值来sort,

 ##### sorted不改变original list:
 ```